 \subsection{Rindler vacuum}

-We considered three types of trajectories: inertial, uniformly accelerated, and Rindler Rindler, with a UDW detector coupled to a state that is vacuum with respect to the inertial observer.
+We considered three types of trajectories: inertial, uniformly accelerated, and Rindler-Rindler, with a UDW detector coupled to a state that is vacuum with respect to the inertial observer.
 Now, we repeat the analysis for a state that is vacuum with respect to the Rindler observer, namely the Rindler vacuum.
-We begin with a UDW detector along an inertial trajectory $(t_0,x_0)$ = $(\tau,c)$, with $c > 1/g$ in the Rindler vacuum.
-The assumption $c > 1/g$ has been made so that the inertial trajectory lies within the right Rindler-Rindler wedge at $\tau = 0$ and leaves the wedge at $\tau_c \equiv \tau = c - 1/g$.
+We begin with a UDW detector along an inertial trajectory $(t_0,x_0)$ = $(\tau,C)$, with $C > 1/g$ in the Rindler vacuum.
+The assumption $C > 1/g$ has been made so that the inertial trajectory lies within the right Rindler-Rindler wedge at $\tau = 0$ and leaves the wedge at $\tau_c \equiv \tau = C - 1/g$.
 For the comparison, all trajectories should lie in the same wedge.
 The pullback of the two-point function, for the Rindler vacuum, along the trajectory of an inertial observer, is given by

-The above two-point function $\mathcal{A} ^{\text{R}}_{\text{inertial}}$ is independent of $g$, and fully determined by $c$ and $\tau$, which determines the distance from the Rindler horizon.
-The dependence on $c$ and $\tau$ can be understood as the Rindler vacuum for an inertial observer is not invariant under spacetime translation.
-In the limit $c \rightarrow \infty$, which correspond to being far away from the horizon, the above two point function $\mathcal{A} ^{\text{R}}_{\text{inertial}} \rightarrow \mathcal{A} ^{\text{M}}_{\text{inertial}} $.
+The above two-point function $\mathcal{A} ^{\text{R}}_{\text{inertial}}$ is independent of $g$, and fully determined by $C$ and $\tau$, which determines the distance from the Rindler horizon.
+The dependence on \(C\), the spatial coordinate of the inertial detector, and on the inertial frame time \(\tau\) can be understood from the fact that the Rindler vacuum is not invariant under spacetime translations from the perspective of an inertial observer.
+In the limit $C \rightarrow \infty$, which correspond to being far away from the horizon, the above two point function $\mathcal{A} ^{\text{R}}_{\text{inertial}} \rightarrow \mathcal{A} ^{\text{M}}_{\text{inertial}} $.
 Therefore, far from the horizon, all properties that depend on the pullback of the two-point function along the detector's trajectory will be the same for both cases.
-For definiteness, we compute the transition probability of the UDW detector moving along the inertial trajectory in the Rindler vacuum, which is obtained to be
+For definiteness, we compute the transition probability of the UDW detector moving along the inertial trajectory in the Rindler vacuum, which, under the approximation discussed in Appendix[\ref{Appendix C}] with vanishing residue contribution, is obtained to be